codepath/android_guides/Listening-to-Sensors-using-SensorManager.md

 ## Overview

-With Android, there is a lot of access to hardware features using built-in Android libraries and the Google Play SDK.
-A few examples of things you might need to access:

- * Accessing hardware sensors like accelerometers, light sensors, etc.
- * Using the Locations API.
- * Using the Maps API.

-## Accessing Sensors

 Different devices have a [variety of sensors](http://developer.android.com/guide/topics/sensors/sensors_overview.html) that can be accessed via the Sensor framework.
 Possible tasks related to sensors include:

  * List available sensors